Dear reader of ADxS.org, please excuse the disruption.

 4.2.8.
 Oxygen concentration and dopamine synthesis

 The intracellular O2 concentration in brain tissue influences the synthesis and stability of dopamine.
 The O2 concentration in brain tissue is normally 1-5 %, which is significantly lower than the 20 % in the atmosphere.
-Increased oxygen levels induce dopamine oxidation and thus the formation of ROS.47 Hypoxia increases TH activity and thus dopamine synthesis.48
+Increased oxygen levels induce dopamine oxidation and thus the formation of ROS.48 Hypoxia increases TH activity and thus dopamine synthesis.49

-Erythropoietine, a cytokine that is primarily released from the kidneys when blood oxygen saturation is reduced,49 showed a protective effect against the death of dopaminergic cells in hypoxia and ischemia in animal experiments.5051
+Erythropoietine, a cytokine that is primarily released from the kidneys when blood oxygen saturation is reduced,50 showed a protective effect against the death of dopaminergic cells in hypoxia and ischemia in animal experiments.5152

-In ADHD sufferers, a correlation was found between elevated erythropoietin levels in the blood and inattention and strongly elevated erythropoietin levels and hyperactivity.52
+In people with ADHD, a correlation was found between elevated erythropoietin levels in the blood and inattention and strongly elevated erythropoietin levels and hyperactivity.53

 Hypoxia causes global neurodegeneration in the hippocampus.
 This is accompanied (in rats) by an increase in HDAC2.
-Subsequently, hypoxic rats show a decrease in H3K9ac and H3K14ac, accompanied by a significant decrease in SNAP-25 levels.
-Administration of the broad-spectrum HDAC inhibitor of sodium butyrate (NaB), abolishes hypoacetylation and increases SNAP-25 levels.53
+Consequences: Hypoxic rats show a decrease in H3K9ac and H3K14ac, supported by a significant decrease in SNAP-25 levels.
+Administration of the broad-spectrum HDAC inhibitor of sodium butyrate (NaB), abolishes hypoacetylation and increases SNAP-25 levels.54

 Dopamine production is increased by